radosavb/Flask-Football-App/README.md

 # Flask-Football-App
-Backend written in Python with Flask library for footbal-vue app.
+Backend for football-vue app written in Python (Flask framework).
-SqlAlchemy used for modeling db.
+SqlAlchemy used for creating and modeling database.
 Hosted on Heroku.